daattali/beautiful-jekyll/_posts/2019-01-22-Introduction-to -Business-Analysis.md

 # Responsibilities (IT):

     • Software Project
-    • Define Business Requirement and Translate Business needs to technical documents that can acted upon by a development team
+    • Define Business Requirement and Translate Business needs to technical documents
     • Defining various system and hardware if needed
     • Modifying Processes
     • Identifying needs & opportunity of a business